jmcerrejon/PiKISS/README.md

 ## [ Data Files 🚨 ]

-Honestly, I just want everything to work without having to fight with the command line.
+Honestly, I just want let you with all the work done without having to fight with the command line.
 The project has grown a lot, and the games I own and had hosted on the internet, can't be there because of _Copyright_.
 I don't understand how a game that is older than 15 years old in some cases, has these so restrictive laws in some countries.
 Someone should do something about it.

 **My solution to keep this project working is the following**: If you have copies saved for your use, just copy those links/paths in a file at `res/magic-air-copy-pikiss.txt`.
 You have an example of this file with instrucctions at [./res/magic-air-copy-pikiss.example](./res/magic-air-copy-pikiss.example). _PiKISS_ will read the links/files/directories in that file and install it for you when is required.
 Compatible and tested hosters: _dropbox.com, archive.org, anonfiles.com, pcloud.com_.